ccpacillos/slackbot-random-picker/README.md

 # Slack App: Random Picker

 - Simple and easy to use.
-- Randomly picks a specified number of users in the channel.
+- Randomly picks a specified number of users in a channel.
 - Random picker based on a uniform distribution.
 - Transparent.
 Shows how the random picking is executed.
 - Bitterly made for people with trust issues.